haseeb-cb/fundamentals-of-gis/Content/3_Theory.md

 What do you think is the purpose of this expression?

 # Time to get your hands dirty!
-Move on to the 3rd exercise to apply this new knowledge.
+Move on to the 3rd exercise to apply this new knowledge

 <!--stackedit_data: